ohmyshake/programming-tutorial/book/macos_software/Globus.md

 ## Introduction

 [Globus](https://www.globus.org/) is a secure, reliable **research data management** service.
-It works as a bridge between the remote endpoint and the local endpoint.
+It works as a bridge between the remote endpoint and the local endpoint,  and it’s a better alternative tool for [rsync](https://rsync.samba.org/).

 :::{admonition} What is the Globus?